 Solid Waste and Recycling

 Virginia's solid waste stream had decreased in recent years, in part because of recessionary forces.
-With the resumption of economic growth, the total amount of solid waste is again on the rise, but recycling rates are increasing as well.
-Although potential landfill space is available in Virginia, the transportation and disposal of solid waste remain long-term concerns.
+With the resumption of economic growth, the total amount of solid waste has risen, but not to the levels seen in earlier years.
+Recycling rates have generally been increasing as well.
+And although potential new landfill space is available in Virginia, the movement and disposal of solid waste remain long-term concerns.

 Why is This Important?